-The General Partner believes its success has been dependent to a significant extent upon the efforts and abilities of its senior management team, in particular James E. Ferrell, President and Chairman of the Board of the General Partner.
+The Company believes its success has been, and the Partnership's success will be, dependent to a significant extent upon the efforts and abilities of its senior management team, in particular James E. Ferrell, President and Chairman of the Board of the Company.
 The failure of the General Partner to retain Mr. Ferrell and other executive officers could adversely affect the Partnership's operations.
-Mr. Ferrell, who has been associated with the Partnership and its predecessors for nearly 30 years and who indirectly owns more than 50% of the Partnership, has indicated to the Partnership that he intends to continue as chief executive officer of the General Partner.
+Mr. Ferrell, who has been associated with the Company for nearly 30 years and who will indirectly own approximately 58.2% of the Partnership, has indicated to the Company that he intends to continue as chief executive officer of the General Partner.